 - A certifying provider must disclose the specific type of compensation, specific amount or value of compensation, and the services for which the compensation will be paid.
 COMAR 10.62.03.02(B)(1)

 - Compensation includes promotion, referral, recommendation, advertising, subsidized rent or anything of value from a licensed grower, licensed processor or a licensed dispensary.
 COMAR 10.62.03.02 (A)

 - A certifying provider must also sign an attestation that the compensation does not violate the Maryland Medical Practice Act or the Patient referral laws.
 COMAR 10.62.03.02 (B)

-Note: The Commission will consider each compensation request on a case-by-case basis.
-During the review process, MMCC staff may contact the applicant to request additional information/documentation, that the Commission requires, to assess whether the proposed compensation is permissible under COMAR 10.62.03.02.
+Note: The MCA will consider each compensation request on a case-by-case basis.
+During the review process, MCA staff may contact the applicant to request additional information/documentation, that the MCA requires, to assess whether the proposed compensation is permissible under COMAR 10.62.03.02.

 - This petition can be used to request that a new condition be added to the list of qualifying conditions that certifying providers are encouraged to treat with medical cannabis.

 here to review the MCA's Petition Guidance.

 The MCA may add a qualifying condition if: (1) the medical condition is debilitating, (2) the pain, suffering, and disability of the medical condition can reasonably be expected to be relieved by medical cannabis; and (3) other medical treatments have proven ineffective in providing relief.
 COMAR 10.62.07.06

 - This form can be used by qualifying patients, qualifying caregivers, licensees, registered agents, medical facilities, third-party businesses, etc. to file a complaint with the MCA regarding a non-health-related issue related to a medical cannabis product, business, or individual.